 i.
 The slit-lamp should be equipped with a large plexiglass/acrylic shield.

 ii.
 The examiner must wear a mask (surgical, KN95 or N95).
 The mask must be worn from before the time the patient enters the exam room until after they leave.
-Eye protection (goggles, full coverage safety glasses or face shield) is recommended for optometrists and staff, but optometrists may use professional judgment in implementation of this recommendation.
+Eye protection (goggles, full coverage safety glasses or face shield) must be worn.

 iii.
 Hands must be washed or sanitized immediately before and after any patient encounter.
 Single use latex or nitrile gloves may be used, once only, in a single patient encounter.

 iv.
 Cotton tip applicators should be used to manipulate the eyelids.